-Hennepin County Elections
+Hennepin County Elections Overview

-Hennepin County is the filing officer for principal candidate committees, political committees and political funds designated in Minnesota Statute 383B.041.
-This statute covers offices in Minneapolis like Special School District #1 and the Special Election - Council Ward 6.
+Hennepin County is the filing officer for principal candidate committees, political committees and political funds designated in Minnesota Statute 383B.041, which covers offices in Minneapolis and Special School District #1.
 This means that Hennepin County serves as the primary office for information, resources, and assistance in campaign registration and financial reporting.